Click on images for full view

 With a long career in the artistic world, Haeffele’s paintings have been featured in Art Business News, Artist Magazine, Southwest Magazine, the American Library Journal, and Smithsonian Magazine.
 A published illustrator, her book artwork has been included on such noteworthy list as the Bank Street College list, the Society of Illustrators, and the National Bookseller’s List.

 Her work is included into a diverse assortment of corporate and private collections including Clos La Chance Winery, Cranbrook Institute, SAS Institute, Glaxo Wellcome, Kaiser Permanente, General Electric, Mecklenburg County and Wake County, NC.

 She has exhibited at the NC Museum of Art, the Charach Epstein Museum, Michigan, and the Society of Illustrators, N.Y.
 She has been published by over ten major publishers including EP Dutton, Penguin, Scholastic, Simon & Schuster, Algonquin, Scribner & Sons, Farrar Straus & Giroux, Bentley House, and more.

-Ms. Haeffele has Masters' degree in design from N.C.
-State University’s School of Design, Raleigh, and a B.A. from the University of North Carolina, Chapel Hill.
-She is also a member of the Oil Painters of America.
+Ms. Haeffele has a Master’ degree in design from N.C.
+State University’s School of Design and a B.A. from UNC, Chapel Hill.